dancingcabinet said: Since they were mentioned on the show, which Beatles song most reminds you of Keith and which one reminds you most of Chemda?

 Funny sidebar: I was worried for a while that I would become Bruno 2.0 (Brun.0?) because my beginnings at the Keith and The Girl show were, to put it charitably, rocky.
 I’ve since straightened up and am even, dare I say it, slowly but steadily inclining.
 Of course, hubris is a wicked temptress and karma is always right around the corner, so I’ll probably be fired by the time you even read this.
 Oh, hubris.
 I can’t quit you.

-hiromiyamoto27desu asked: Are KATG interns paid?
+hiromiyamoto27desu said: Are KATG interns paid?

 Nope!
 Well, I don’t get paid, and I’m the one answering this question, so that’s the bottom line, friend-o.
 I have been paid for helping out at specific events or doing certain tasks, but as far as receiving a stipend or hourly pay, the answer is no. Luckily, I have another job, which is how I survive in this ridiculous, beautiful, asshole-ish, wonderful, piece of shit, gift from God city.
 But honestly, the experiences and connections are worth more than simple “money.”
 Not only did I get to meet an idol of mine in Scott Sigler, but I got to interview him on my own spin-off show.
 That’s very cool, and I wouldn’t trade any (well, most) of these experiences for the world.
 (I could part with Jeopardy and My Name Is Keith, I think.)